saroj2016cs/Movie-Booking-System/README.md

 # Movie-Booking-System

-Application that allows movie tickets to be booked. main() is present inside MovieBookingSystem.cpp
+This application allows users to book movie tickets.
+The main() function is present inside MovieBookingSystem.cpp.

-1. I have build the Movie Ticket booking system.
+I have built a movie ticket booking system with the following features:

-2. The Movies and their respective theatre name needs to inserted to the Movie List.
+1. Add movies and their respective theater names to the movie list.
-3. The BackEnd() method provides a framework to enter details of each Movie.
+2. The BackEnd() method provides a framework for entering details of each movie.
-4. The FrontEnd() gives an interactive Command line interface for choosing the movies.
+3. The FrontEnd() method offers an interactive command-line interface for choosing movies.
-5. After choosing the movie, choose the theatre where you would like to book a tickets.
+4. After selecting a movie, choose the theater where you would like to book tickets.
-6. After choosing the theatre, see the avilable seats and booked seats.
+5. View available seats and booked seats in the chosen theater.
-7. Choose the tickets to be booked.
-       For single seat booking enter one seat number (without quotes): "A1"
+6. Select the tickets to be booked.
+For single seat booking, enter one seat number without quotes (e.g., "A1").
+For multiple seats, use a comma-separated list (e.g., "A1,A17,A20") or a range (e.g., "A3-A13").
-       Multiple: "A1,A17,A20"
-       Range based: "A3-A13"
-8. Note Success or failure message displayed on the screen.
+7. A success or failure message will be displayed on the screen.
-9. Unit testing test cases are also provided.
-Please uncomment the two lines in MovieBookingSystem.cpp for running the test cases.
+8. Unit testing test cases are also provided.
+To run the test cases, uncomment the two lines in MovieBookingSystem.cpp.

-10. Note: Several improvements are also possible.
-With the given time constraint, I have done my best for the solution.
+Please note that several improvements are possible.
+Given the time constraint, I have done my best to provide a solution.